 At the core of Marshall University Forensic Science Center’s mission of providing critical assistance to the criminal justice community is our Forensic DNA Laboratory.
 Nationally recognized and accredited, MUFSC’s Forensic DNA Laboratory provides important analysis services to state and local criminal justice systems, including: analyzing CODIS samples for the state of West Virginia, performing forensic DNA casework for agencies across the country, processing both civil and criminal relationship testing samples, and engaging in innovative DNA projects.

 DNA has become increasingly important in the prosecution of crimes, both civil and criminal in nature.
 As a result, pressure has increased on state and local crime laboratories to process an increasing number of new cases, while simultaneously trying to reduce existing backlogs.
 Because of its accreditation by Forensic Quality Services (FQS), MUFSC is able to handle forensic casework for these laboratories.
-MUFSC has already formed several partnerships with organizations from across the country and provides unique advantages to these partners.
+MUFSC has formed several partnerships with organizations from across the country and provides unique advantages to these partners.

 In 2007, MUFSC began a project to study the effectiveness of DNA testing on property crimes.
 Due to limited resources, many crime laboratories are only able to perform DNA testing on evidence stemming from violent crimes.
 In order to test the effectiveness of DNA as a means of solving and reducing the number of property crimes, MUFSC has partnered with three law enforcement agencies servicing small, medium, and large urban populations.